BatoolAyman/batoolayman/README.md

 My name is Batool Ayman Mohamed.
 I graduated from the Faculty of Artificial Intelligence.
-I completed intensive Data Engineering training, Data Science programs at ITI and DEPI.
+I completed intensive Data Engineering, Data Science training programs at ITI and DEPI.

 ## 🌐 Socials: